dlund9182/dlund9182/README.md

 a place is.
 Really cold places like Dome A in Antartica are very dry because at really cold temperatures they just can't hold a lot of precipitation.
 In addition a really cold place like Dome A has very little wind.
 On the other end of the spectrum a 0 would be considered the exact opposite of the worst weather in the world.

-For a location to be considered it has to have weather forecast info from both websites so Dome A actually isn't considered since I only have weather forecast date from one website.
+For a location to be considered it has to have weather forecast info from both websites so Dome A actually isn't considered since I only have weather forecast data from one website.
 So here are the current results from the data I have so far.
-Keep in mind that this hasn't been even a full year of data and since as of this writing its Summer in
+Keep in mind that this hasn't been even a full year of data and as of this writing its Summer in
 Northern Hemisphere and Winter in the Southern Hemisphere, mountains in the Southern Hemisphere come out on top as having the worst weather but once it hits fall in Northern
 Hemisphere the results would start to switch in favor of the Northern Hemisphere.
 Thats why to really make a more objective assesment we really do need a number of full years of data.
 Well anyway here is what the data says so far for the worst wealther in the world